 DNCB seeks to collaborate with DFW-based dancers, artists and musicians in order to bring innovative, well-rounded performances to the community and institute a sound future for classical dance in the Dallas/Fort Worth metroplex.

-Born and raised in Dallas, Texas Mr. Hightower has dedicated 25+ years studying and perfecting his crafts as a professional choreographer, dancer and teacher.
+Born and raised in Dallas, Texas Mr. Hightower has dedicated 25+ years studying and perfecting his craft as a professional choreographer, dancer, and teacher.
 He attended W.E.
-Greiner Exploratory Arts Academy studying Ballet, Modern, Jazz, Choreography & Classical Voice.
+Greiner Exploratory Arts Academy studying Ballet, Modern, Jazz, Choreography, and Classical Voice.
 He received the Sammy Davis Jr. Award, and the Stevie Ray Vaughn Award.

 He then attended California Institute of the Arts studying dance/choreography.
 While there he began traveling all over the US as a solo artist.
 Mr. Hightower later choreographed on or danced with such companies as New York Baroque, Dallas Black Dance Theater 1st Company, Beckles Dance Company, Contemporary Ballet Dallas, Images Contemporary Dance Company, and Paul Taylor Dance Company.
 His television credits include American Idol, So You Think You Can Dance, and various commercials.
 He also performed in such musicals as The Festival of the Lion King, Applause, Hair, and Smokey Joe's Cafe.

 In 2010 Mr. Hightower was commissioned to set a piece for the premiere of the Georgia O'Keefe Art Exhibit in Washington, DC.
 He was then recognized as a Nationally Acclaimed Choreographer by the "Phillips Collection" of DC.